-Support Zone - This area starts at the project/property fence line and extends to the entry to where personnel enter the building to complete the work tasks.
+- Support Zone This area starts at the project/property fence line and extends to the entry to where personnel enter the building to complete the work tasks.
 This area includes the ground outside of the building and any office spaces.
 In this area all personnel shall wear Level D PPE.
-Within this area exclusion zones may be established depending on the operations, for example: where material handling is performed, where hoisting equipment is located or where equipment is staged.

-Contamination Reduction Zone (CRZ) - This area shall be located at the pre-existing Personnel and Waste Decontamination Facilities located in Cellar "A" and the 1st floor will be utilized for the duration of this project.
+Within this area exclusion zones may be established depending on the operations, for example: where material handling is performed, where hoisting equipment is located or where equipment is staged. - Contamination Reduction Zone (CRZ) Subject to approval of the variance, this area shall be located at the pre-existing Personnel and Waste Decontamination Facilities located in Cellar "A" and the 1st floor will be utilized for the duration of this project.
 The CRZ shall exist until the completion of Phase I activities.